Bone Thugs-n-Harmony: 2007–2008: Strength and Loyalty and T.H.U.G.S.

 Originally to be titled The Bone Thugs Story, Strength & Loyalty was released on May 8, 2007, on Interscope Records imprint Full Surface Records.
 Being their first major album after an absence of nearly five years, the album debuted at No. 2 on the Billboard 200, and No. 1 on iTunes and the Billboard urban music charts.
 The album contains guest appearances by Mariah Carey, the Game, will.i.am, Akon, Twista, Bow Wow, Yolanda Adams, and Felecia.
 Producers on the album included Swizz Beatz, Akon, Pretty Boy, Bradd Young, DJ Toomp, Jermaine Dupri, will.i.am, and others.
 The executive producer of the album was Swizz Beatz.
 The first single was "I Tried", which was their first top-10 hit in 10 years, peaking at number 6 on the U.S. Billboard Hot 100.
 The second single was "Lil Love", which failed to reach the success of its predecessor.
 The album has been certified gold by the RIAA.

-2007 also saw the release of the semi-autobiographical film I Tried, directed by Rich Newey, which explored what might have happened to Bone Thugs-n-Harmony had they not gotten their break with Eazy-E. Layzie, Krayzie, and Wish Bone starred in the film, playing themselves.
+2007 also saw the release of the semi-autobiographical film I Tried, directed by Rich Newey, which explored what might have happened to Bone Thugs-n-Harmony had they not gotten their break with Eazy-E. Released on September 25, Layzie, Krayzie, and Wish Bone starred in the film, playing fictionalized versions of themselves.
 Also in 2007, Bone Thugs-n-Harmony won the American Music Award for Favorite Rap/Hip-Hop Band, Duo or Group.

 T.H.U.G.S., an album featuring previously unreleased, largely remixed Bone Thugs-n-Harmony songs that hadn't made the final cut of BTNHResurrection and Thug World Order, was released on November 13, 2007, by their former record label Ruthless Records.
 Although the album embodies old tracks, there are some notable changes: new beats, distorted production, voice manipulation, and new song titles.
 The sole single off the album was "Young Thugs", which was accompanied by a newly filmed music video featuring Krayzie, Layzie, Bizzy, and Wish.
+The album was criticized as a cash grab.

 In November 2007, Layzie Bone confirmed that he had completed Bone Brothers III with Bizzy Bone, spurring speculation about a full Bone reunion.
 In a video interview, Krayzie Bone stated that they all wanted to reunite, but that record label issues might prevent an official reunion.

 After nearly a decade of incarceration, Flesh-n-Bone was released from prison on July 13, 2008.
 In an interview, Bizzy confirmed his return, the group having reunited in time for Flesh's release.